penguin-statistics/ecmaworld/README.md

 - `packages/coredata`: A data layer for using Penguin Statistics dataset with minimum integration effort.
 - `packages/uikit`: A set of reusable UI components across different projects, such as the widget and main site.
 - `packages/preferences`: A user preference access layer for all projects to access user data reliably and easily.
-- `packages/meta`: Metadata, commonly used constants, conversions and utils for all projects.
+- `packages/meta`: Metadata, commonly used constants, conversions, and utils for all projects.
-- `packages/design`: Palette, typography, design assets and other shared visual resources for all projects.
+- `packages/design`: Palette, typography, design assets, and other shared visual resources for all projects.
 - `packages/telemetry`: Third-party integrations and telemetry/tracing tools abstraction layer.
-- `packages/widget`: A ready to integrate, Penguin Statistics Widget implementation in React (without actual ReactDOM rendering: left for `apps/widget`).
+- `packages/widget`: A ready-to-integrate, Penguin Statistics Widget implementation in React (without actual ReactDOM rendering: left for `apps/widget`).
 - `packages/widget-loader`: A lightweight loader for the Penguin Statistics Widget, ready to be embedded in any website.

 ### Source-related Tools